-Responses must be received in writing by 30 November 2018 to the email or postal addresses shown at the end of this Notice.
+Responses must be received in writing by 27 August 2021 to the email or postal addresses shown at the end of this Notice.
 All responses must identify the name and address of the responder.
+By responding, all responders consent to their names and addresses being published within the report which will be presented to the Board in terms of paragraph 9 below and which will also be published on the Council's website.

-A report on the outcome of this consultation on the review of the Board's Statement of Gambling Policy will be submitted to the Board in January 2019.
-The revised Policy should take effect from 28 February 2019.
+A report on the outcome of this consultation on the review of the Board's Statement of Gambling Policy will be submitted to the Board in October 2021.
+The revised Policy should take effect from 28 February 2022.

 Thank you for taking the time to take part in this consultation and please do not hesitate to contact this office should you wish to discuss the matter further.
-You can use the email address shown in paragraph 11 below or phone 01856 873535 extensions 2232 or 2229.
+You can use the email address shown in paragraph 11 below or phone 01856 873535 extensions 2232 or 2229 (voicemail available).